zengelan/eks-workshop/content/030_container/050_deployguestbook/deployredisslaveservice.md

 The guestbook application needs to communicate to Redis slaves to read data.
 To make the Redis slaves discoverable, you need to set up a Service.
 A Service provides transparent load balancing to a set of Pods.

-This is redis-slave-service.yaml for our backend db service.
-There is no need to copy this content since it is included in the repo clone in your environment.
+This is redis-slave-service.yaml for our backend db service. <font color=red>There is no need to copy this content since it is included in the repo clone in your environment</font>.
 Step 1 will deploy the below configuration using a relative path.

 ```
 apiVersion: v1